 The Wedge is a freak phenomenon in which incoming waves rebound off the local jetty and double in size before crashing violently onto the sand.

-Located in the outskirts of Los Angeles, Newport Beach's The Wedge is one of the most challenging waves in California, and probably one of the toughest wave riding experiences on the West Coast of the United States.
+Located on the outskirts of Los Angeles, Newport Beach's The Wedge is one of the most challenging waves in California and probably one of the toughest wave-riding experiences on the West Coast of the United States.

 Its name says it all.
 This notorious wedgy surf spot mixes the main characteristics of a classic beach break, an unpredictable point break, and a pounding shore break.

 The Wedge is the natural result of a 2,000-foot granite boulder jetty built by the Army Corps of Engineers in the mid-1930s.
 It was first ridden by bodysurfers in the late 1950s.

 During powerful groundswell days, The Wedge becomes the epicenter of the brave and one of the busiest surfing centers in the region, with dozens of experienced watermen in the water ready to show off and impress the crowd on the beach.

 The Wedge can also be seen as a sadomasochistic activity center where thousands of bones, teeth, and ribs have been broken, and countless bruises, cuts, and other injuries have been sustained.

 You've got to be ready to tackle The Wedge on a big day.